- Mindset Scholars Network Fellow

 Areas of Expertise

-Motivation and Affect, Network Analysis, Social Relationships, Developmental Systems, Social-Psychological Interventions, Education and Work Transitions, Postsecondary Success, Change, Development
+Motivation & Affect, Network Analysis, Social Relationships, Developmental Systems, Social-Psychological Interventions, Education & Work Transitions, Postsecondary Success, Change, Development